Invoking the Extension API

 When using the extension API interface, you need to compile the changes first and upload the compiled result to EasyEDA before you can see the result.
 If you have some logic that you want to split out for debugging, you can try using the standalone script feature.

-The standalone script's save feature stores data in the browser's LocalStorage or IndexedDB, which is generally sustainable locally, but please note that this is always insecure, so please use additional storage on your own to save your standalone scripts.
+The standalone script's save feature stores data in the browser's LocalStorage or IndexedDB, which is generally sustainable locally, but please note that this is always insecure, so please backup your own standalone scripts.